 This year may represent the start of an explosion in the world of innovation.
 For years we’ve had to make do with larger, skinnier I-gadgets soaking up the spotlight, but this year is shaping up to represent a far more exciting (and perhaps scarier) period for technology.

 Many of these breakthroughs, if not all, will have a significant impact on education and the labour market in the coming years.
-To make sure you’re abreast of the latest trends set to remodel our world, we’ve listed our tech predictions for 2016 below.
+To make sure you’re abreast of the latest trends set to remodel our world, we’ve listed our tech predictions for this year below.

 How do you feel about the latest wave of technology and science?
 Is it intimidating or exciting?

 Prediction: Virtual Reality will Arrive with a Boom